 See the Advice Line Flyer for more details

 Healthy Start Vouchers

 If you are pregnant or have a child under four years old you could get Healthy Start vouchers to help buy some basic foods.
 This important means-tested scheme provides vouchers to spend with local retailers.
-Pregnant women and children over one and under four years old can get one £3.10 voucher per week.
+Pregnant women and children over one and under four years old can get one £3.10 voucher per week(From April 1 2021 the value of vouchers is increasing to £4.25 per week).
 Children under one year old can get two £3.10 vouchers (£6.20) per week.

 The vouchers can be spent on:

 - Plain cow’s milk – whole, semi-skimmed or skimmed.
 It can be pasteurised, sterilised, long life or UHT.